-Windows 10 will be "one application platform" for all the devices that run Windows, according to Microsoft Windows head Terry Myerson, with one store to rule them all.
+Windows 10 will be "one application platform" for all the devices that run Windows, Microsoft Windows head Terry Myerson declared during the September 30, 2014 reveal, with one store to rule them all.
 (So to speak.)

 While on stage at the event, Microsoft showed images of the new operating system running on everything from desktop PCs to smartphones.
 In fact, Myerson confirmed that Windows 10 will be the driving OS behind its smartphone platform as well.

 Myerson was mum on the naming conventions (e.g. whether Windows 10 on phones would be known as Windows Phone 10, et. al).
-But what matters is this: Windows 10 will be behind every device that Microsoft has a hand in, save most likely for the Xbox One.
+But what matters is this: Windows 10 will be behind every device that Microsoft has a hand in.

 Yes, even the Internet of Things

-Based on CEO Satya Nadella's recent comments during Gartner's Symposium ITxpo, Windows 10 is almost certainly being developed with the Internet of Things in mind.
+Based on CEO Satya Nadella's recent comments during Gartner's Symposium ITxpo in October 2014, Windows 10 is almost certainly being developed with the Internet of Things in mind.